Russian monitor Novgorod: Description

 While under construction, Popov's design was modified by the addition of wood and copper sheathing to reduce biofouling, which increased Novgorod's diameter to 101 ft.
 She had a maximum draught of 13 ft 6 in and displaced 2491 LT at normal load.
 Freeboard was only 18 in and the deck curved upwards to the gun barbette in the center.
 The ship had an unarmoured superstructure forward of the barbette that housed some of the crew's quarters.
 Despite initial concerns about her sea-keeping ability, Novgorod was a stable gun platform and had an easy roll that rarely exceeded 7–8°.
 Her bluff hull form meant that she lost speed in heavy weather and, on one occasion in 1877, lost all headway during a Force eight storm.
 In some conditions the ship could pitch enough to lift her propellers out of the water.
 The biggest drawback to her hull shape was that it greatly reduced the rudder's ability to turn the ship by masking much of the flow of water so much that it took 40–45 minutes to make a full circle and the ship was almost unsteerable in a severe storm.
 The solution adopted was to use the engines for steering and leave the rudder fixed, even though this reduced the ship's speed.
 She had a crew of 151 officers and ratings.

 The ship had six horizontal compound-expansion steam engines built by the Baird Works, each driving a single propeller, using steam provided by eight cylindrical boilers.
 The engines produced a total of 3360 ihp which gave her a speed of around 6.5 kn.
 Novgorod's propulsion machinery proved problematic throughout her life as a result of defective workmanship and poor-quality materials.
 Her blunt hull form was not conducive to efficient steaming and she proved to be a prodigious consumer of coal as her capacity of 200 LT only gave her range of 480 nmi at full speed.
 The ship had ventilation problems throughout her career, despite later fitting a large ventilation cowl over the central hatch of the barbette.

-Novgorod was armed with two 20-calibre 11-inch rifled muzzle-loading guns.
+Novgorod was armed with two 28 cm L/20 M67.
+This was a 279 mm (11-inch) calibre rifled muzzle-loading gun that was 20 calibers long.
 The guns could penetrate 11 inches of armour at a range of 800 yd; their 222 kg shells had a muzzle velocity of 392 m/s.
 Their rate of fire was very slow, about one round every 10 minutes.
 The guns were mounted on separate revolving turntables that could be moved independently or locked together.
 Each turntable took about two or three minutes to rotate 180°.
 Gunnery trials in November 1874 showed that the locks for the turntables were too weak; so much so that the gun's recoil could cause them to rotate, leading to the persistent myth that the whole ship rotated when a gun fired.
 Reinforcement of the locks solved the problem, but the myth persisted.